RAJESHVHANKADE/enterprise-knowledge-assistant/notes.md

 # Notes

-From [François Chollet](https://arcprize.org/blog/oai-o3-pub-breakthrough) a nice definition of what is an `LLM`:

-> We can see LLMs working as a [repository of vector programs](https://fchollet.substack.com/p/how-i-think-about-llm-prompt-engineering).
+> We can see LLMs working
 When prompted, they will fetch the program that your prompt maps to and "execute" it on the input at hand.
 LLMs are a way to store and operationalize millions of useful mini-programs via passive exposure to human-generated content.
 This "memorize, fetch, apply" paradigm can achieve arbitrary levels of skills at arbitrary tasks given appropriate training data.